Meir, Egypt

 The necropolis of Meir (مقابر مير) is an archaeological site in Middle Egypt in the Asyut Governorate located on the west bank of the Nile.
 Here are the graves of the nomarchs, mayors and priests of Cusae from the ancient Egyptian Old and Middle Kingdom.

-The cemetery is named after the village of Meir at 27°27′N 30°45′E situated some 5 kilometers to the northeast of the cemetery and some 7 kilometers southwest of el-Qusiya (ancient Cusae).
+The cemetery is named after the village of Meir at 27°27′N 30°45′E situated some 5 kilometers to the northeast of the cemetery and some 7 kilometers southwest of el-Qusiya or ancient Cusae.

 Overview

 Meir was the functioning cemetery for Cusae, located in Egypt, approximately thirty to forty miles north of the city of Asyut.
 Meir functioned as an Old Kingdom–Middle Kingdom (6th–12th Dynasty) cemetery for the nomarchs of the fourteenth Nome of Upper Egypt.
 Below the hillside of the rock-cut tombs lies a cemetery that is specifically for the more common folk.
 The rock-cut tombs only functioned for nomarchs of the city of Cusae, which was a cult center for the Egyptian deity Hathor.
 Proof of Hathor worshiping was found on inscriptions on the walls of the rock-cut tombs, which included numerous mentioning of the priestesses of Hathor as well as numerous depictions of cows.
 Aylward Blackman was the primary excavator of the site and as a result he published six volumes of work pertaining to his findings.
-The tombs are laid out North to South along a hillside and Blackman labeled the chapel-tombs A-E. Meir is known to have one of the richest sources of Middle Kingdom tombs.
+The tombs are laid out North to South along a hillside and Blackman labeled the chapel-tombs A–E. Meir is known to have one of the richest sources of Middle Kingdom tombs.
 It is also known for the tombs having extremely detailed reliefs illustrating daily life scenes.
 Examples of well excavated tombs of this site include the tombs of Ukh-Hotep and Pepyankh the Middle.